mandala-dev/strict-state/README.md

 ![alt text](https://github.com/LemiBijafra/strict-state/blob/main/screenshot.png?raw=true)

 ## Status
-WIP
+Functional WIP.

-Contributors more than welcome.
+Contributors are more than welcome.

 If you consider contributing something, please pick some subject from the TODOs list and open a discussion.